LimiFrog/LimiFrog-SW/ReadMe.txt

 		   	    # Organization of the provided software
 			-- LimiFrog_API.pdf
 		 	    # Board Support Package and Libs to get started with LimiFrog
+		     -- Known_Limitations_and_Features.pdf

 		-- /3rd_Party_APIs
 			-- /HAL (Cube) for STM32 On-Chip Peripherals
 			-- /FatFS_File_System_doc
 			-- /STemWin Gfx Library
 		 	    # programming interfaces for the FAT File Sysem, the STemWin
 		 	    # Gfx library and the STM32 HAL Cube peripheral drivers,
 			-- /Sensors
 			    # Documentation on 3rd party sensor APIs

 		-- /datasheets
 		    # datasheets and user manuals of ICs used on LimiFrog

+	-- /firmwares_and_utilities
+		-- /Android
+		    # example Android App for use with LimiFrog BLE

-	-- /btle_firmwares
+		-- /LimiFrog_BLE_module
 			-- *.bin
 			   # Executables for the BlueTooth Low-Energy module (relies
    			   # on an embedded Cortex-M0).
-Can be used to implement
-   			   # specific 'profiles' when BTLE is enabled
+		-- /ST
+			-- stlink_udev_rule
+			   # Reference udev rules when using the ST-Link/V2 under Linux

 	-- Licenses.txt
 	    # Licensing information for provided software